-A vigorous and fast growing vine, Virginia creeper (Parthenocissus quinquefolia) is an outstanding plant for nearly any soil and light situation.
-Growing Virginia creeper vine provides a nearly carefree addition to the landscape.
+A vigorous and fast-growing vine, Virginia creeper (Parthenocissus quinquefolia) is an outstanding plant for nearly any soil and light situation.
+Growing a Virginia creeper vine provides a nearly carefree addition to the landscape.
 Virginia creeper maintenance is limited to light pruning and tying up.
 Learn how to prune Virginia creeper vine and what problems and pests may be an issue.

 Growing Virginia Creeper Vine

 Virginia creeper produces one of the most spectacular color displays of fall.
 The five-pointed leaves are usually just an average green but turn a brilliant crimson once temperatures cool.

 Virginia creeper can grow in sun to full shade, where soils are soggy to dry and even in lightly alkaline soils.
 The adaptability of the plant makes it suited for any site but care should be taken to keep it off wood siding and gutters.
 The vine climbs and adheres to vertical surfaces with aerial roots, and the weight of the plant could pull off boards and misalign gutters.

 If you are trying to cover an area with the vine, plant several at once, as the plant does not branch well.
 Use plant ties to help it start its climb up a vertical surface.
 You can also use it as a ground cover, much like ivy or vinca.

 This is a perfect plant for a novice gardener since Virginia creeper plant care is minimal and it is a very forgiving vine.